saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Handling tips

 **Soba**
-- Soba enjoys forehead, cheek, chin, neck and ear scratches (basically his whole head and neck).
+- Soba enjoys forehead, cheek, chin, neck and ear scratches.
 - Soba loves being picked up and held.
-- Soba is very tolerant to long cuddles.
+- Soba is very tolerant to cuddles.
 - He dislikes tummy scratches and scratches on his bottom half.
 - Pay attention to body language to avoid bites.
 See the [cat language cheatsheet](./cat-sitting/#cat-language-cheatsheet) section to help understand.